-The Total Cost of ownership (TCO) in information technology refers to the financial measurement of all expenses associated with a single component or an entire IT infrastructure.
-In the case of the cloud sector, it would refer to the costs associated with setting up an organisation’s cloud infrastructure.
+The Total Cost of Ownership (TCO), in information technology, refers to the financial measurement of all expenses associated with a single component or an entire IT infrastructure.
+In the case of the cloud sector, it would refer to the costs associated with setting up and managing an organisation’s cloud infrastructure.
 These expenses include both direct and indirect costs incurred due during setting-up, purchasing, installing, hardware and software.
 TCO allows businesses to have accurate estimates and helps them to determine the return on investment (ROI).

 Points to Remember